Our Skin Cancer Care Services

 Why It’s Important To Get Screened For Skin Cancer

+Second, because early detection is essential for limiting the extent of the disease(s).
 While melanoma and other skin cancers are quite common, they are fortunately not often lethal — provided that skin cancer signs are detected and treated early to prevent the disease’s spread.
 Caucasian people are 20 times more likely to develop melanoma then people of African descent, however, roughly 95% of Caucasians survive melanoma, while just 70% of African Americans do.
 Regardless, the key to avoiding serious skin health issues and skin cancers is regular skin checks to facilitate the early detection of issues.
+Schedule a skin cancer screening to ensure the health of your skin!

 Types Of Skin Cancer